tsupplis/ccpm86-y2k/README.md

 ## Sources and Build

-To come .... the sources are in PLM on http://www.cpm.z80.de.
-I may be complicated to standardize a toolset.
+To come .... the sources are in PL/M on http://www.cpm.z80.de.
+It may be complicated to standardize a toolset.

 In the meantime, the code pattern corrected on all those tools is the same: